bertrandchenal/tanker/README.md

     "country" INTEGER REFERENCES "country" (id) ON DELETE CASCADE

 If not specified, `sqlite:///:memory:` will be used as `db_uri`.
-To use Postgresql, the uri should looks like `postgresql://login:passwd@hostname/dbname`
+To use Postgresql, the uri should looks like `postgresql://login:passwd@hostname/dbname` (and you can define the postgres schema to use by appending `#shema_name`to the uri)

 Note that every database interaction must happen inside the `with connect(cfg)` block.